|Position:||Director of Athletics|

 College football entered a new era in 2014 with the College Football Playoff, and he was at the forefront.
 He was one of 13 people, including one of only five FBS directors of athletics, to be named to the committee.

-His selection to the committee is another testament to the level of respect he carries on a national basis.
 In 2012, he was named by NCAA President Mark Emmert as one of 10 directors of athletics to a new advisory commission charged with making recommendations for the future of NCAA rules and policies.

 In his first full year as director of athletics in 2013-14, Clemson had a strong all-around performance on the field and in the classroom.
 Clemson was one of just three programs nationally to win at least 11 football games, 23 men’s basketball games and 36 baseball games over the course of the academic year.
 Each of the Tiger sport programs exceeded the NCAA baseline standards for Academic Progress Rate, and six programs posted perfect 1000 single-year scores, including men’s and women’s cross country, diving, women’s soccer, women’s tennis and volleyball.